KT Sullivan

 KT Sullivan is an American singer and actress known for her performances in cabaret and musical theatre.

 Early years

-Born Kathleen Sullivan in Boggy Depot, Oklahoma to Elizabeth, a poet and composer, and James A. Sullivan, a director of the Agricultural Stabilization and Conservation Service in Norman, Oklahoma, she performed with her family as the Sullivan Family Gospel Singers.
+Born Kathleen Sullivan in Coalgate, Oklahoma to Elizabeth, a poet and composer, and James A. Sullivan, a director of the Agricultural Stabilization and Conservation Service in Norman, Oklahoma, she performed with her family as the Sullivan Family Gospel Singers.

 After attending the University of Oklahoma, she studied opera in Italy and California, but the Broadway songs sung by Barbara Cook led her in a different musical direction.

 Cabaret

 Sullivan performs her cabaret act in venues such as the Laurie Beechman Theater and the Oak Room at the Algonquin Hotel in New York City, the Nikko Hotel and three West Coast Cabaret Conventions in San Francisco, and The Pheasantry and The Crazy Coqs at the Brasserie Zedel in London.
 In a review of her appearance at the Oak Room in 2007, Rex Reed said, "Larky and luscious as ever, she's also singing better."

 All the Things You Are, Sullivan's 2008 cabaret show at the Oak Room, featured the work of Jerome Kern.
 Stephen Holden of The New York Times wrote that "Ms. Sullivan ... has a fluttery, semioperatic soprano that gives Kern's most famous melodies their due.
 But her primary goal on Thursday was to bring his songs down to earth without damaging them."
 In October 2008, she and frequent partner Mark Nadler performed their cabaret act Cole Porter & Friends at the South Orange Performing Arts Center in South Orange, New Jersey.

 Another of her Oak Room shows, Dancing in the Dark, featured the works of Howard Dietz and Arthur Schwartz.
 In his March 2009 review, Holden wrote, "The ability to convey a sense of continual surprise and discovery while singing almost any standard is one of Ms. Sullivan's many gifts.
 That her light-operatic voice is as supple today as ever is her ace in the hole.
 A virtuoso at multiple styles of musical comedy who has refined a hundred variations of the double take, Ms. Sullivan can turn on a dime and deliver a formal rendition of "Dancing in the Dark" in which her luscious middle and lower registers supply serious drama."

 In April 2012, Sullivan was named artistic director of the Mabel Mercer Foundation.